Wolfremium13/kata-user-register/README.md

 ## Description

-This is a simple user registration system.
+This is a simple user registration use case.
 As a User I want to register to the platform providing an email and password.

 ## Requirements